fpirsch/vptree.js/README.md

 * **element** an object to search in S
 * **n** the number of closest elements to retrieve.
 Defaults to 1.

-This function returns a list of indexes in S, ordered from the closest to the furthest.
+This function returns the list of the **n** nearest elements found, ordered from the closest to the furthest.
+Each item in the list is an object with 2 properties :
+* **i** the index of the element in S
+* **d** its distance to the query element

 ### Precomputing the tree